-Our specialist team can advise on the legal implications of assisted conception, issues of consent and the legal status of biological and non-biological parents.
-Goodman Ray have been at the forefront of this cutting edge area of law and involved in the cases that are now the leading authorities in this complex and developing field.
+Our specialist Fertility Solicitors can advise on the legal implications of assisted conception, issues of consent and the legal status of biological and non-biological parents.
+Goodman Ray's Fertility Solicitors have been at the forefront of this cutting edge area of law and involved in the cases that are now the leading authorities in this complex and developing field.

 Re G (A Minor); Re Z (A Minor) EWHC 134 (Fam).
 This case dealt with the legal status of a sperm donor under section 42 of the Human Fertilisation and Embryology Act 2008 (HFEA).

 Get in touch with our team for expert legal advice and assistance you can trust.

 Give us a call or request a call back.

 "Their support comes with that extra level of knowledge and experience."Chambers & Partners 2020

 "Goodman Ray is undoubtedly a leader in its field and, in my experience, provides an excellent service for clients in the most complex and challenging cases."Chambers & Partners 2020

 "a hidden gem that is very good on both children and finances."Chambers & Partners 2020

 "Goodman Ray has always been at the forefront of family law, particularly the law as it relates to children.
 The firm has never rested on its laurels and the team is highly positive and effective with outstanding lawyers"Legal 500 - 2019

 "an incredibly tenacious group of committed and fearless lawyers"Legal 500 - 2015